Granularity: Computing

+Parallel computing

 In parallel computing, granularity means the amount of computation in relation to communication, i.e., the ratio of computation to the amount of communication.

 Fine-grained parallelism means individual tasks are relatively small in terms of code size and execution time.
 The data is transferred among processors frequently in amounts of one or a few memory words.
 Coarse-grained is the opposite: data is communicated infrequently, after larger amounts of computation.

 The finer the granularity, the greater the potential for parallelism and hence speed-up, but the greater the overheads of synchronization and communication.
 Granularity disintegrators exist as well and are important to understand in order to determine the accurate level of granularity.

 In order to attain the best parallel performance, the best balance between load and communication overhead needs to be found.
 If the granularity is too fine, the performance can suffer from the increased communication overhead.
 On the other side, if the granularity is too coarse, the performance can suffer from load imbalance.

 Reconfigurable computing and supercomputing

-In reconfigurable computing and in supercomputing these terms refer to the data path width.
-The use of about one-bit wide processing elements like the configurable logic blocks (CLBs) in an FPGA is called fine-grained computing or fine-grained reconfigurability, whereas using wide data paths, such as, for instance, 32 bits wide resources, like microprocessor CPUs or data-stream-driven data path units (DPUs) like in a reconfigurable datapath array (rDPA) is called coarse-grained computing or coarse-grained reconfigurability.
+In reconfigurable computing and supercomputing, these terms refer to the data path width.
+The use of about one-bit wide processing elements like the configurable logic blocks (CLBs) in an FPGA is called fine-grained computing or fine-grained reconfigurability, whereas using wide data paths, such as, for instance, 32 bits wide resources, like microprocessor CPUs or data-stream-driven data path units (DPU]) like in a reconfigurable datapath array (rDPA) is called coarse-grained computing or coarse-grained reconfigurability.

-Data granularity
+Data and information

 The granularity of data refers to the size in which data fields are sub-divided.
 For example, a postal address can be recorded, with coarse granularity, as a single field: